areding/blog/content/posts/tianjindumplings.md

 {{< figure src="/images/tianjinbaozi.jpg" alt="A basket of baozi." caption="一笼包子" >}}

-One time, feeling adventurous, I tried to order soup buns (also known as soup dumplings in English), but I thought they were called 小笼包 (xiǎo lóng bāo, little basket buns).
-2 minutes later I received my usual order of non-soup buns.
-Now that I'm translating this menu, I see why.
-Here they call them 汤包 (tāng bāo, literally, soup buns).
-Also my pronunciation was probably terrible.
-I'll try ordering 汤包 next time and see what happens.

-Anyways, to improve my vocabulary and maybe help out other people heading to China, I'm planning on doing a series of posts translating menus at places I've been to in China.
-I won't be able to post pictures of all the food, since I can't order everything, but you can image-search the Chinese names for most items and see what they look like.
+Anyways, to improve my vocabulary, I like to translate menus.

-Here's the menu (notice the green WeChat Pay and blue AliPay QR codes):
+Here's a photo of the menu (notice the green WeChat Pay and blue AliPay QR codes):

 {{< figure src="/images/tianjintangbaomenu.jpg" alt="Tianjin Tangbao menu." caption="天津灌汤菜单" >}}